MoonPoet/xaprb-src/content/about.md

 - I take responsibilities seriously and expect others to do the same.
 - I'm independent, assertive, demanding, and comfortable with risk.
 - I'm ambitious, determined, persistent, and competitive; I love winning and dislike losing.
-- My communication style is direct, to-the-point, and can be blunt.
+- My communication style is direct, to-the-point, and can be blunt; I'm not very diplomatic.
 - I'm skeptical, perfectionist, and detail-oriented.
 I find typos.
 - I value clear and concise communication.
 I dislike fluff and ambiguity.
 - I'm creative, visionary, futuristic, and forward-looking.